Funded by Fondation Botnar and managed by the Global Road Safety Partnership

 The World Health Organization recently released a technical package, Save LIVES, which provides an evidence-based inventory of priority interventions to reduce road traffic deaths and injuries.
 These interventions are critically important at both a national and local level.

-The Botnar Child Road Safety Challenge is designed to fund projects which address locally relevant child road safety problems with practical, innovative and evidence-based interventions.
+The Botnar Child Road Safety Challenge is designed to fund projects which address locally relevant child safer mobility problems with multi-sectorial, practical, innovative and evidence-based interventions.
 The challenge focuses on implementation and goes beyond one-dimensional practices to undertake comprehensive interventions to address child road deaths and injuries including:

 About Fondation Botnar

 The Botnar Child Road Safety Challenge (BCRSC) is a project of the Fondation Botnar, a philanthropic foundation established 2003 in Basel, Switzerland.
 The foundation acts as a catalyst, connecting diverse partners and investing in scalable AI and digital innovation to improve the health and well-being of children and young people in growing secondary cities around the world.

-The BCRSC is designed to address locally relevant road safety problems that affect children in small- and mid-sized cities in seven priority countries with practical, innovative and evidence-based interventions.
+The BCRSC is designed to address locally relevant safer and sustainable mobility issues that affect children in small- and mid-sized cities in seven priority countries with practical, innovative and evidence-based interventions.

 The Challenge is managed by the Global Road Safety Partnership, a hosted programme of the International Federation of Red Cross & Red Crescent Societies and based in Geneva, Switzerland.